 Follow Fralin LSI

-The Fralin Life Science Institute is committed to offering Virginia Tech life sciences students a first-class education in which they work elbow-to-elbow in the laboratory and the field with professional scientists.
+The Fralin Life Sciences Institute at Virginia Tech is committed to offering Virginia Tech life sciences students a first-class education in which they work elbow-to-elbow in the laboratory and the field with professional scientists.
 They solve real problems, use cutting edge technology, and build extensive, impressive portfolios to further their careers.
 Additionally, the Virginia Tech Life Science Seminars Series, sponsored by Fralin, brings in top-notch scientists from across the country to lecture and interact with students in small groups.
 Multiple other seminars, symposia, and workshops—including a bi-annual grant writing workshop—are offered to stimulate scientific thought and growth.
 Fralin is committed to supporting undergraduate and graduate level research on a multitude of levels.

 The Wilkins-Fralin Summer Undergraduate Research Fellowship Program is a competitive, 10-week fellowship that allows Virginia Tech sophomores, juniors and seniors to pursue life sciences research full-time during the summer.
 Approximately twelve fellowships are awarded and recipients are notified in the Spring.
 Students are totally immersed in a project for ten weeks during the summer and present the results to their peers and mentors at the end of the period.
 Past fellows have emerged from the experience with one or more publications in peer reviewed journals, in addition to a better appreciation for what it is like to be a research scientist.